 A third column lists ‘impacts’.
 Impacts describe how actors’ behavior might change in order to help or hinder the achievement of the goal.
 So for the goal ‘sell movie tickets’ and given the actor ‘cinemagoers’, possible impacts could be ‘see films more frequently’ and ‘subscribe to loyalty program’.

 Finally, an impact map lists the deliverables that you propose in order to create the impacts that will guide the actors to support your goal.
 For the impact ‘subscribe to loyalty program’ for example, a deliverable might be ‘free popcorn special offer’.

 When you create an impact map, you’re clearly showing how your deliverables connect to an overarching goal via a chain of dependencies.

 Context diagrams and other data flow diagrams show — in flow chart form — how data moves through an information system.
 They are by nature system design and analysis tools, but they can be used to illustrate a wide range of processes.

 Unlike other flowcharts, context diagrams and data flow diagrams don’t indicate the sequence of the depicted events.
 Instead, they only represent the exchange of data and the directionality of that exchange.

 If you want to use the basic language of the flow chart to communicate without adhering to any of the above-listed standards — as we have in the example below — that’s perfectly fine.

-One of the beauties of the flow chart form is its flexibility.
+One of the beauties of the flow chart template is its flexibility.
 At Gliffy, we’re here to help, not to inhibit.

 Click any image above to launch it as a template in Gliffy and you’ll be well on your way to creating your own flowchart.